alexzhang1030/vue-resizables/docs/directives/index.md

 ### `renderBorder`

+> `required import 'vue-resizables/style'` to work.

 If `true`, the border of the element will be rendered.